 It was a remarkable 2011 season that put Merrimack field hockey on the map, as Rounce led the team to a 17-3 record that year.
 She was also honored as the Northeast-10 Conference Coach of the Year for leading Merrimack to an undefeated 10-0 record in league games en route to the program’s first-ever Northeast-10 regular season title.

-In 2011, the Warriors attained the highest national ranking in program history as they finished the year ranked #3 in the NFHCA National Poll.
-Merrimack set a new record for most consecutive victories by any team in school history, rattling off 17-straight wins.
+In 2011, the Warriors attained the highest national ranking in program history as they finished the year ranked No. 3 in the NFHCA National Poll.
+Merrimack set a new record for most consecutive victories by any team in school history, rattling off 17-straight wins at one point.

 The Warriors sported an 8-11 record and 4-6 league mark in 2010.
 Rounce led Merrimack to the program's first-ever victories over Stonehill and Bentley during the 2010 campaign.
 Five players earned Northeast-10 Conference postseason honors at the conclusion of the season.

 Rounce orchestrated the biggest one-year turnaround in program history in her second year.
-With five wins in her first year, Rounce won a program-record 13 in 2009 and also took her team to the Conference semifinals for the first time in school history.
+With five wins in her first year, Rounce won a program-record 13 in 2009 and also took her team to the NE-10 Semifinals for the first time in school history.
 For engineering an eight-game improvement and national ranking as high as No. 8, she was recognized as the 2009 Division II Field Hockey Coach of the Year on November 16 by womensfieldhockey.com.